uvaai/ml1/60 week6/10 Exponentials and Logarithms/content.md

 This week's first topic is exponentials and logarithms.
-These functions are each other's inverse and have some interesting properties, which will come to light in the second topic if this week; differentiation.
+These functions are each other's inverse and have some interesting properties, which will come to light in the second topic of this week; differentiation.
 The final SOWISO topics will be correlation and covariance, which are essential for understanding dependencies between different variables.